joomla/joomla-platform/docs/manual/en-US/chapters/packages/media.md

 #### JMediaCollection

 Abstract class `JMediaCollection` defines functions to combine several files into a single file.
 It is extended by concrete classes such as `JMediaCollectionCss` and
-`JMediaCollectionJs` which contains implementation of combine function for a particular file type.
+`JMediaCollectionJs` which contains the implementation of combine function for a particular file type.

 *Example* : How to obtain a `JMediaCollectionCss` object for css files and combine a set of css files.